 When Power BI Desktop creates reports, it also creates dataset metadata in the corresponding PBIX and PBIT files.
 Previously the metadata was stored in a format that was specific to Power BI Desktop.
-It used base-64 encoded M expressions and data sources, and assumptions were made about how that metadata was stored.
+The metadata used base-64 encoded M expressions and data sources.
+Power BI made assumptions about how that metadata was stored.

 With the release of the enhanced dataset metadata feature, many of these limitations are removed.
-With the enhanced dataset metadata feature enabled, metadata created by Power BI Desktop uses a format similar to what is used for Analysis Services tabular models, based on the Tabular Object Model.
+PBIX files are automatically upgraded to enhanced metadata upon opening the file.
+With enhanced dataset metadata, metadata created by Power BI Desktop uses a format similar to what is used for Analysis Services tabular models, based on the Tabular Object Model.

 Considerations and limitations